 Your Scorecard Review should be an affirmation of everything discussed weekly in One-On-Ones.
 There should be no surprises or misalignments.
 If both you and your Team Leader have been communicating well over the last 90 days the Scorecard Review should take less than an hour of both of your time.
 If it is taking longer, or there is misalignment in the scorings, it could be indicative of a communication problem that you both need to work on during your One-On-Ones.

-You track and record your Scorecard Review in your Scorecard & One-On-One document.
+You track and record your Scorecard Review in your Scorecard.
 If you are completing your first Scorecard Review, or if you want to use the latest spreadsheet version for your Scorecard Review, make a copy of the Scorecard Review spreadsheet and rename it for you, or if you already have the spreadsheet and have completed prior reviews in it simply add 2 columns to the left of your last review and copy the previous 2 columns from the last review into these two new columns and then update all green cells as per the following:

 - Add or confirm your Start Date - the date you were hired.

 - Confirm the Role that you currently hold and the Location referenced for your Compensation.
 The spreadsheet will lookup and return the Current Minimum and Maximum Recommended Base Compensation for that role.

 - Add or update what your Total Compensation (Benefits, Retirement, Profit Sharing, Variable, Time Away) and current Annual Base Compensation Actual is.
 If you don't know ask Accounting and they can provide this information to you.

 - Copy the Current Minimum and Maximum Recommended Base Compensation into the two corresponding fields at the bottom to keep the value for these numbers as of this review date.
 The Recommended Base Compensation can change from one quarter to the next as we update our minimum and maximum levels based upon market data reviews every 90 days.